7 Introduction to R and the Tidyverse

 cd r-tidyverse/

-You can then create the subsequently activate environment with
+You can then create and subsequently activate the conda environment with

 conda env create -f r-tidyverse.yml